-It Is a Low Tax Haven – For Real Estate Investors
+6. Birmingham Is a Low Tax Haven For Real Estate Investors

 Birmingham AL real estate values are going up.
 For example, there was a 2014 median price increase of 12.8%.
 The current 3-year appreciation forecast of 10.6%.
 Note that this is simply appreciation of the asset’s value, not return on the investment in the form of rent.
 Capitalization rates up to 15.0% are being seen.
 Median rent in the Birmingham metro area rose 3.5% between 2000 and 2015.